MatthieuBlais/cloud-distributed-locust/aws/cloudformation/README.md

 All resources are defined and created using CloudFormation.
 There are two stacks to deploy:

-1. fargate.yaml: Create a Fargate cluster and a staging S3 bucket.
+1. fargate.yaml: To create a Fargate cluster and a staging S3 bucket.
 You can skip this step if you already have a cluster and a bucket you want to use.
-2. stepfunction.yaml: Deploy the orchestration flow (Step Function) to start the master node, then start the worker nodes.
+2. stepfunction.yaml: To deploy the orchestration flow (Step Function) starting master node and worker nodes.

 The additional stack is a sample Task definition that you can deploy to test the overall solution.
-It creates an ECR repository, a task definition and the IAM roles needed by the task.
+It creates an ECR repository, a Fargate task definition and the IAM roles needed by the task.

 ### Deployment